 Another key attribute to the HA fillers popularity is that it can be completely dissolved with an enzyme called hyaluronidase.
 It is manufactured from either bovine (cow) or ovine (sheep), so there is a remote possibility of having an allergic reaction to the commercially available products (Vitrase, Hydase, and Amphadase).
 There seems to be a crossover with people that are allergic to bees for these animal derived products.
-(Hylenex is a recombinant form of hyaluronidase that is the human form that is the preferred form of Dr. Weiner for there are no allergies, yet it is a bit more expensive.
+Hylenex is a recombinant form of hyaluronidase that is the human form that is the preferred form of Dr. Weiner for there are no allergies, yet it is a bit more expensive.

 Hyaluronidase is useful for dissolving HA filler in the following instances:

 - The filler was over done/”over filled” and it is not aesthetically pleasing

 - There is prolonged swelling, particularly around the eye and most often with Juvederm

 - An infection has occurred in the area of prior filler

 - The filler is lumpy or has nodules and doesn’t respond to massage and time (especially lips)